baasbox/docs/source/index.md

 ### Create a new Collection

-> Example of request to create a collection
+> Example of a request to create a collection

 ```shell
 curl -X POST http://localhost:9000/admin/collection/mycollection \